 Tear strength refers to the rubber lining’s ability to resist applying tensile force that tends to tear the material and spread the tears throughout the material.

-The force applied to the material, and the material’s microstructure can affect the rate at which tears are propagated.
-Sometimes, tear strength can be related to abrasion resistance, and polyurethanes have excellent tear strength and abrasion resistance.
+The force applied to the material and the material’s microstructure can affect the rate at which tears are propagated.
+Tear strength can sometimes be related to abrasion resistance, and polyurethanes have excellent tear strength and abrasion resistance.

 Because of its flexibility, polyurethane is very resistant to fatigue.
 Polyurethane can flexibly deform in cyclic conditions and not fail to do so.
 It is suitable for high-speed applications like printing and milling.

-Low heat dissipation is a problem for polyurethanes in these environments, with significantly thicker linings.
+Low heat dissipation is a problem for polyurethanes with significantly thicker linings in these environments.
 The material can be weakened by high heat, which can accelerate creep.

 Thermal Aging Resistance

-The coefficient of friction (COF) for polyurethanes tends to be related to their hardness.
-These properties are in an inverted relationship, and the COF is increasing while the hardness is decreasing.
+The coefficient of friction (COF) for polyurethanes is related to their hardness.
+These properties are in an inverted relationship, and the COF increases while the hardness decreases.
 The hardness of polyurethanes can also be easily adjusted by blending to achieve the desired COF.

 The property of Machinability can be found in hard polyurethanes, and this property allows polyurethanes can be shaped into precise geometries.
-It is beneficial for polyurethane rolling wheels, as they need to be machined to achieve the desired profile.
+It is beneficial for polyurethane rolling wheels, as they must be machined to achieve the desired profile.